djamelbencherif/clean_tdd_rest_api_node/README.md

 ```
 ## UNIT AND INTEGRATION

-* Unit 👁 : In this part we test case by case the different parts of the todo contrllers
+* Unit 👁 : In this part we test case by case the different parts of the todo controllers
 * Integration 👀 : In this part we test the expected result of our http request on a given entry

 ## Author